swiftlang/swift-evolution/proposals/0235-add-result.md

     case error(Failure)
 }
 ```

-However, these spellings emphasize more of a similarity to `Optional` than seems appropriate.
-Emphasizing `Result` good/bad, yes/no, success/failure nature seems more in line with the typical usage and meaning of the type.
-Using `success` and `failure` cases makes that usage completely clear.
-The `Value`/`Error` generic types appropriately convey the usage of the individual types along the same lines.
-Ultimately, however, the proposed spelling benefits from the fact that's it's the most common spelling implemented by the Swift community, making it the easiest to drop in and replace existing implementations, as well as benefitting from the current level of community knowledge around the type.
+The use of `Wrapped` in these spellings emphasizes more of a similarity to `Optional` than seems appropriate.

 ### Alternatives to `Result<Value, Error>`

 - `Result<T>`: A `Result` without a generic error type fits well with the current error design in Swift.
-However, it prevents the future addition of typed error handling (typed `throws`), as well as locking all `Result` usage into failure types which conform to `Error`.
+However, it prevents the future addition of typed error handling (typed `throws`).

-- `Result<T, E: Error>`: A `Result` that constrains its error type to just those types conforming to `Error` allows for fully typed error handling.
-However, this type is incompatible with current Swift error handling, as it cannot capture unconstrained `Error` values.
-This would require either casting to a specific error type (commonly `NSError`, which is an anti-pattern) or the addition of a `Error` box type, such as `AnyError`.
-Additionally, the constraint prevents future growth towards capturing non-`Error` conforming types.

 - `Either<T, U>`: Rather than adopting `Result` directly, basing it on an `Either` type has been considered.
 However, it's felt that a `Result` type is a more generally useful case of `Either`, and `Either` gives users little in the way of actual API.
 Also, the two types can exist peacefully alongside each other with little conflict.
 Additionally, given the relatively unpopularity of the `Either` type in the community (59 apps use the [Either](https://github.com/runkmc/either) CocoaPod) seems to indicate that lacking this type isn't affecting Swift users that much.

+### Constraint on the `Error` type

+A previous version of this proposal did not constrain the `Error` type to conform to `Swift.Error`.
+This was largely due to technical limitations which will be lifted as part of this proposal.

+Constraining the error type to conform to `Error` is a very low burden, and it has several benefits:

+- It simplifies interoperation with error handling by making such operations unconditionally available.

+- It encourages better practices for error values, such as using meaningful wrapper types for errors instead of raw `Int`s and `String`s.

+- It immediately catches the simple transposition error of writing `Result<Error, Value>`.
+Programmers coming from functional languages that use `Either` as a `Result` type are especially prone to this mistake: such languages often write the error type as the first argument due to the useful monadic properties of `Either E`.

+### Operations

+A previous verson of this proposal included operations for optionally projecting out the `value` and `error` cases.
+These operations are useful, but they should be added uniformly for all `enum`s, and `Result` should not commit to providing hard-coded versions that may interfere with future language evolution.
+In the meantime, it is easy for programmers to add these operations with extensions in their own code.

+A previous version of this proposal included a `fold` operation.
+This operation is essentially an expression-based `switch`, and like the optional case projections, it would be better to provide a general language solution for it than to add a more limited design that covers only a single type.

+A previous version of this proposal did not label the closure parameter for the catching initializer.
+Single-argument unlabeled initializers are conventionally used for conversions, which this is not; usually the closure will be written explicitly, but in case it isn't, a parameter label is appropriate.

+There are several different names that would be reasonable for the `unwrapped` operation, such as `get`.
+None of these names seem obviously better than `unwrapped`.